BricsCAD: The BricsCAD Editions

-The BricsCAD 30 day free trial download is a full commercial version of the BricsCAD Ultimate Edition.
-During the trial, customers can use the RUNASLEVEL command to try any of the BricsCAD Editions.
-At the end of the trial period, BricsCAD reverts to a free-of-cost 3D solid modeler, called BricsCAD Shape.
-At any time, a trial version (or an installation of BricsCAD Shape) can be converted to a full commercial license with the entry of a valid license key.
-The license key determines the user's Edition.
+The BricsCAD 30-day free trial provides full access to the BricsCAD Ultimate edition.

-BricsCAD BIM, BricsCAD Mechanical and BricsCAD Ultimate were added to the BricsCAD product family in late 2018.
-Prior to V19, the BricsCAD BIM product was delivered as a module called "BIM for BricsCAD", and required a separate license of BricsCAD Platinum.
-BricsCAD Mechanical was added with the release of BricsCAD V19.
-It was based on the 3D direct modeling functionality sourced from the pre-V19 "Sheet Metal for BricsCAD" module, and additional MCAD toolsets, developed in-house.
+BricsCAD Shape

-All BricsCAD editions use the Open Design Alliance Drawing API software development platform, giving BricsCAD read and write capability of the DWG file format, made popular by Autodesk's AutoCAD.
-BricsCAD reads and writes DWG files directly via its NEW, OPEN, SAVE and SAVEAS commands.
-The software is capable of most contemporary AutoCAD release functions.
-BricsCAD is currently localized into 15 language versions.
+BricsCAD Shape was a free-of-cost 3D conceptual modeling tool offered by Bricsys between 2018 and 2025.
+It was designed to introduce users to the BricsCAD direct modeling interface.
+With the release of BricsCAD V26 in late 2025, BricsCAD Shape was discontinued as a standalone product, with its functionality absorbed into the main BricsCAD platform's trial and educational offerings.

 Communicator for BricsCAD

 Communicator for BricsCAD is an add-on that imports and exports 3D CAD data (geometry & Product Manufacturing Information [PMI]) for data exchange with major Mechanical CAD programs (e.g. CATIA, PTC Creo, Solid Edge, NX/UG, SolidWorks and Autodesk Inventor) and several industry-standard neutral file formats.
 The BricsCAD Communicator works with BricsCAD Pro for single part import/export, and BricsCAD Mechanical for assembly import/export.

 BricsCAD Shape

 In January 2018 Bricsys released a free-of-charge conceptual modelling tool called BricsCAD Shape.
 It was derived from the BricsCAD solid modelling core.

 The geometry domain of BricsCAD Shape is equivalent to that of BricsCAD and the native file format of both products is DWG.
 BricsCAD Shape has a simplified user interface that reduces command options to a minimum for support of effective solids modelling.
 BricsCAD Shape also includes a library of parametric windows and doors, materials libraries and a set of 3D furniture and objects.